 The concentration in anthropology provides an introduction to the major subfields of anthropology: cultural anthropology, physical anthropology, and archaeology.
 The concentration emphasizes the comparative study of society and culture.
 It uses a variety of analytical approaches to study human evolution, the organization of traditional societies and cultures, and change in contemporary societies and cultures.
 Students are required to gain first-hand exposure to anthropological research methods and approaches in one of the subfields.
 The anthropology fieldwork requirement may be met by working on a faculty research project or by carrying out an independent research or internship project.
+In lieu of completing SOCA 495 Senior Seminar, anthropology concentration students must complete a portfolio as one additional credit of SOCA 491 Anthropology Fieldwork.

 The following requirements are to be met.
-A total of 33 hours for the major must be completed, of which 15 must be at the 300 level or above.
+A minimum of 36 hours for the major must be completed, of which 15 must be at the 300 level or above.